teragonaudio/Website/_posts/2010-02-17-How-to-make-VST-plugins-in-Visual-Studio.md

 1. [Steinberg's VST SDK][5], which requires you to make a free [Steinberg Developer account][6].
 2. [Microsoft's Visual C++][7].
-This guide uses the 2008 Express version 9, as
-  was the latest at time of writing.
+This guide uses the 2010 Express edition, as it was the latest version at time of writing.
 3. [Microsoft's Platform SDK][8]
 4. [Libpng][9] and [zlib][10] (optional)